-Your filing status determines filing requirements, standard deduction, and correct tax.
+Before you can file your tax return, you must first determine your filing status.
+Your filing status determines your correct tax, filing requirements, and standard deduction.
 It also determines whether you can or cannot claim certain other deductions and credits.

-Your filing status is single if, on the last day of the year, you are unmarried or legally separated from your spouse under a divorce or separate maintenance decree, and you do not qualify for another filing status.
+- Your filing status is single if, on the last day of the year, you are unmarried or legally separated from your spouse under a divorce or separate maintenance decree.

-You may be able to file as head of household if the following requirements are met:
+You may be able to file HOH if you meet the following requirements:

 - You are unmarried or considered unmarried on the last day of the year.

-- You paid more than half the cost of keeping up a home.
+- You can file HOH if you paid more than half the cost of maintaining a home during the year.

-- A qualifying person lived with you in the home for more than half the year, except for temporary absences.
-However, if the qualifying person is your dependent parent, he or she does not have to live with you, but you must have paid more than half the cost of keeping up a home that was the main home of the parent for the entire year.
+- If the qualifying person is your dependent parent, they do not have to live with you, but you must have paid more than half the cost of maintaining a home that was the primary home of the parent for the entire year.